th2-net/th2-conn-dirty-fix/README.md

   The timeout is reset to the original value after a successful sending attempt.
   If connection is not established within the specified timeout an error will be reported.
 + *minConnectionTimeoutOnSend* - minimum value for the sending message timeout in milliseconds. _Default value is 1000 mls._
++ *messageCacheSize* - size of in memory message cache used for fast handling recovery.
+Cache disabled if value is zero or negative. _Default value is 100_

 ### Security settings